SBEVSL/sbevsl_migrated/readme.txt

 ChangeLog:

+23 April 2008 -- HJB

+Fixes to correct lost mod for restrict and to change to use of PyMOL SBEVSLselection selection name instead of variable named selected to remember RasMol sticky selection between commands.

 19 April 2008 -- HJB

 Start of a restructuring to allow for nested scripts and handling of more commands: